Madhubala: Mughal-e-Azam and continued commercial success (1958–1962)

-Journalist Dinesh Raheja described K. Asif's Mughal-e-Azam (1960) as the "crowning glory" of Madhubala's career.
-Co-starring Dilip Kumar and Prithviraj Kapoor, the film revolves on a 16th-century court dancer, Anarkali (Madhubala), and her affair with the Mughal prince Salim (Kumar).
+Journalist Dinesh Raheja has described K. Asif's Mughal-e-Azam (1960) as the "crowning glory" of Madhubala's career.
+Co-starring Dilip Kumar and Prithviraj Kapoor, the film revolves around a 16th-century court dancer, Anarkali (Madhubala), and her affair with the Mughal prince Salim (Kumar).
 Since the mid-1940s, Asif had rejected numerous actresses for the part of Anarkali.
-Madhubala joined the cast in 1952 and received an advance payment of Rs.
+Madhubala had joined the cast in 1952 with an advance payment of Rs.
 1 lakh—the highest for any actor or actress until then.
 The filming period proved to be taxing.
 Her relationship with Kumar ended amidst shooting and there were reports of animosity between the actors.
 Madhubala was also troubled by the night schedules and complicated dance sequences, which she had been medically asked to avoid.
 She fell under the weight of iron chains, extinguished candles with her palm, starved herself for days to depict anguishness in particular scenes and had continuous water flung at her face and whole body painted.
-The principal photography for Mughal-e-Azam was finished in May 1959 and left her exhausted, both physically and mentally, to a point that she began considering a retirement.
+The decade-long principal photography for Mughal-e-Azam came to an end in May 1959 and left her exhausted, both physically and mentally, to a point that she began considering a retirement.

 Mughal-e-Azam was first of Madhubala's two films in colour; it had four reels shot in Technicolor.
 The film had the widest release of any Indian film up to that time, and patrons often queued all day for tickets.
 Released on 5 August 1960, it broke box office records in India and became the highest-grossing Indian film of all time, a distinction it would hold for 15 years.
 At the 1961 National Film Awards, Mughal-e-Azam won the National Film Award for Best Feature Film in Hindi and led the 8th Filmfare Awards ceremony with 11 nominations, including Best Actress for Madhubala.
 A reviewer for The Indian Express commented, "Scene after scene bears testimony to the outstanding gifts of Madhubala as a natural actress [...]
 The way she presents Anarkali's changing moods as she passes through the lightning vicissitudes in her life is superb."